mikepk/pybald/docs/index.rst

 ..
-PyBald documentation master file, created by sphinx-quickstart on Tue Apr 13 12:00:54 2010.
+Pybald documentation master file, created by sphinx-quickstart on Tue Apr 13 12:00:54 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyBald
+Pybald
 ======

-**!!WARNING!!** This documentation is under construction and in no way complete.
+**!!WARNING!!** This documentation is under construction and in no way complete (and may be grossly wrong).
 If you're interested in this project, please contact me before reading any further. mikepk tenzerolab.com.

 Contents: